armbrustsamuel/bigO-notation-review/bigO-with-examples.md

 Big O notation is used in Computer Science to describe the performance or complexity of an algorithm.

+`Disclamer`: The present study has been based on a DeveloperInsider page and the most part is replicated from there.
+Some small intepretation will be added but in general it is only for review purpose and for my personal lib.

 [Source](https://developerinsider.co/big-o-notation-explained-with-examples/)

 ## O(1) - constant time